RIYAD-21/T2D_Protoype/README.md

 ﻿# T2D_Protoype

 T2D is a comprehensive learning management and quality monitoring platform that helps organizations track training effectiveness, monitor participant progress, and ensure quality outcomes.
-The application features user authentication, a dashboard for training analytics, and a chatbot interface for interactive learning.
+The application features user authentication, a dashboard for training analytics, and a chatbot interface for answer questions about HR informations.

 ## Features